wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-points-and-vectors.md

 R(\hat r, \theta, p) = p \cos \theta + (\hat r \times p) \sin \theta + \hat r( \hat r \cdot p)(1 - \cos \theta)
 $$

 While uncommon, both techniques are used to solve problems in computer graphics from time to time.
 Rotations in computer graphics are also commonly done using **quaternions**.

 Matrices have certain limitations.
 For example, a problem called [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock) occasionally occurs with matrices.
 A gimbal lock induces a discontinuous jump in one or more axes' orientations.

-Matrices are also hard to interpolate, often needed in rendering to compute the motion blur of objects.
+Using matrices for interpolating objects' rotations can also be a problem when simulating objects' motion blur, for which interpolating objects' transformations is required.

 For these reasons, quaternions are generally preferred though they are harder to understand.
 </details>